Mouse models of breast cancer metastasis: Transgenic mouse models of breast cancer

 The mice undergoing the process of transgenesis are known as transgenic mice.
 A basic transgene has a promoter region, Protein coding sequence, Intron and a stop codon.
 Mouse mammary tumor virus (MMTV), is a retro virus that has been a known promoter to cause breast tumors once activated.
 MMTV is a heritable somatic mutagen whose target range is limited.
 It harbors a regulatory DNA sequence called the long terminal repeat (LTR), which promotes steroid-hormone-inducible transcription.
-Tumorgenesis that was induced by the mouse mammary tumor virus can also be done by integration of the viral genome.
+Tumorigenesis that was induced by the mouse mammary tumor virus can also be done by integration of the viral genome.
 The sites of integration have been known to be critical genes for cellular regulation.

 Whey acidic protein (WAP), is another common promoter used to generate mouse mammary cancer models.
 For a list of other mammary gland specific promoters and mouse models see.